petersenpeter/phy2-plugins/README.md

 ## Installation
 To install, place the content in your plugins directory (~/.phy/), replacing the existing files and plugins folder.

+For the time being, you will also have to find the path to your phy installation and copy 'tempdir.py' to *~YourPhyPath*/phy/utils.

 ## How to cite
 Please use below DOI for citing these plugins.